Characterization of distinguished matrices of isolated hypersurface singularities through their spectral numbers: Tubular elliptic root systems and their Coxeter elements

 (ii) In fact, the definition in \cite[(9.7) Definition]{SaK85} allows an almost arbitrary ordering of the reflections $s_{\delta_1},...,s_{\delta_n}$ in a product giving a Coxeter element.
 It only demands that $s_{\delta_{n-1}}$ is immediately followed by $s_{\delta_n}$.
 Definition \ref{t4.7} is taken from \cite[Definition 2.4 (f)]{BaWY18}.

-(iii) The shape of the Dynkin diagrams in Figure \ref{fig4.1} and \cite[Ch.
-V, \S 6, Lemma 1]{Bo68} imply that the Coxeter elements with respect to the same $\Z$-basis $\uuuu{\delta}$ are conjugate in $W$.
+(iii) Lemma 1 in \cite[Ch.
+V, \S 6, Lemma 1]{Bo68} and the shape of the Dynkin diagrams in Figure \ref{fig4.1} imply that the Coxeter elements with respect to the same $\Z$-basis $\uuuu{\delta}$ are conjugate in $W$.
 A direct proof of this fact is offered in \cite[Lemma 4.1]{BaWY21}.

 (iv) All Coxeter elements are conjugate with respect to $\Aut(H_\Z,I)$ \cite[Proposition 5.21 (c)]{BaWY18}. \end{remarks}

 Theorem \ref{t4.9} will be used in the proof of Theorem \ref{t7.4}.